-At both Alton and Havant campuses, we offer a special Aspire Programme that our gifted and talented students can attend alongside their study programme.
-The programme is designed to ensure our students maximise their potential and go on to study at Russell Group and Oxbridge Universities.
-You can view the Aspire Programme in full here.
+At all HSDC campuses, we offer a special Be Aspirational Programme that our gifted and talented students can access alongside their study programme.
+The programme is designed to ensure our students maximise their potential and go on to study at Russell Group and Oxford and Cambridge Universities.
+You can view the Be Aspirational Programme in full here.

 Indulge your passion and gain extra credit.
 You can create an outstanding piece of personal study worth half an A Level by engaging with our Extended Project Qualification (EPQ) initiative.